 If you or someone you know has been accused of computer tampering, it is vital that you contact an experienced defense attorney.
 We are compassionate towards our clients and the situations they find themselves in, and use our skills and experience to get the best possible results for your case.

 Our attorneys understand that those charged with computer crimes have a lot at stake.
-Rochelle S. Berliner, Law Office of Rochelle S. Berliner founder, worked for the District Attorney's office in New York for 14 years.
+Rochelle S. Berliner, Law Office founder, worked for the District Attorney's office in New York for 14 years.
 She understands what a prosecutor looks for, and how to cast doubt on their plan of attack.

-Law Office of Rochelle S. Berliner is dedicated to representing clients to the best of our ability.
+Law Office is dedicated to representing clients to the best of our ability.
 We represent those accused of computer offenses throughout the New York City area including Queens, Brooklyn, Manhattan, The Bronx, as well as Nassau and Suffolk Counties.

 Examples of Computer Tampering